How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Practice active listening Listening is equally important in these types of conversations.
-You can take the lessons you’ve learned from these conversations and incorporate them into the future negotiations that you’re likely to take part in.
+Practice active listening Listening is equally as important as communicating in these kinds of conversations.
+You can take the lessons you’ve learned from these discussions and incorporate them into the future conversations you’ll probably be involved in.

 Frequently Asked Questions